 One major benefit when it comes to D2C sales is that the brand can control the customer experience much more.

-The entire customer journey can now be calculated, observed, and managed by the brand itself.
+The entire customer journey can now be calculated, observed, and managed by the brand itself rather than relying on (hopefully accurate) data from the retailers.
 Whether that means the presentation of the product, the pricing, the checkout process, returns, or customer service, quality control is now in the brand’s hands.

 Not only does a company control those elements, but they will have a much better understanding of customer frustrations and general feedback when it comes to all those factors.